wesreisz/getting_started_with_k8s/content/posts/lesson-1/0-introduction.md

 ```bash
 cat ~/.kube/config
 ```
 You will see the kubeconfig file information.
 Use kubeconfig files to organize information about clusters, users, namespaces, and authentication mechanisms.
 The kubectl command-line tool uses kubeconfig files to find the information it needs to choose a cluster and communicate with the API server of a cluster.
+We talk more about this file in security.

 NOTE: Notice that kind prefaces the cluster name with "kind-", so your first cluster is "kind-kind".